MattWindsor91/phenolphthalein/README.md

 `phph` accepts several arguments:

+#### Test parameters

+These can also be set globally using a TOML config file: pass `--dump-config-path` instead of a test file to see where `phph` is looking for one, and `--dump-config` to get the current config in the right format.

 - `--iterations=N`: run `N` many iterations in total (set to `0` to disable iteration cap)
 - `--period=N`: join and re-create threads every `N` iterations